PrioteasaAndrei/bomberman-reinforcement-learning/README.md

 # Questions

-3. Ask if we are allowed to use gymnasium or stable baseline for the project?

 4. What is the difference between events and features?
 Why do we need both and why are not the events linked to the features 1:1?
    A: events are used to map to rewards which contribute to the calculation of the target q in the bellman equation which is then compared with the predicted Q of the policy network and the loss is used for training.

 # TODOS

-- [ ] improve feature space by using some of the defined features from maverick + Bomberbrains
-- [ ] define a way to test our CNN network on gogle colab with batch_size 64 and 800 000 training steps
--
+- [ ] complete a new named tuple for transitions that also hass additional_rewards field
+- [ ] look into maverick training line 67 and implement add_remaining_experience to update the new additional_reward field
+- [ ] complete new training function and check all shapes
+- [ ] make sure that the optimizer and loss function are now part of the network itself and not initialzied separately
+- [ ] after integrating the new n-step TD Q-learning, test the training again to see if its any difference
+- [ ] BONUS: instead of iterating through the minibatch to calculate the y in the training function, do that vectorized by first filtering out the transitions in which the new state (features) are None and calculating Y vectorized
+- [ ] increase batch size to 100
+- [ ] switch updating the target network at the end of every round (in end_of_round) function to resemble maverick
+- [ ] instead of an integer for the action make a one hot vector encoding (dimension 6) for the action in the transition buffer
 - [ ] add the distance between updating the target newtork and the policy network as a hyperparam and plot the network performance based on this param (try per episodes and per steps)
 - [ ] fix problem that softmax doeesnt output probs that sum up to 1 (very close to 1).
 Might be the dim argument in the softmax or some other numerical bullshit

 # Working on TOODOS
-- [ ] implement new useful events and create functions to check if they are fullfilled.
-See restrictions in pdf and in Architecture
+- [ ] improve feature space by using some of the defined features from maverick + Bomberbrains

 # Solved TODOs